Sea level rise is a religious issue

 The memory for past events is among the least understood processes in neuroscience.
 It is only known for certain to exist in humans, and the experiments required to study its neural mechanisms are problematic for logistical and ethical reasons.

-One fascinating study published in Nature looked at the activity of individual neurons in the episodic memory region […]
+One fascinating study published in Nature looked at the activity of individual neurons in the episodic memory region (the hippocampus) […]

 Read the Full Article